transparency-dev/trillian-tessera/cmd/conformance/README.md

 ## Codelab

 This codelab will help you add a few entries to a log, and read log contents.
-First, you need to run a Trillian Tessera personality on the infrastructure of your choice:
+First, you need to bring up a Trillian Tessera log and to start personality (a server that interfaces with the log) on the infrastructure of your choice:
  - [A local filesystem](./posix#bring-up-a-log)
  - [MySQL](./mysql#bring-up-a-log)
  - [GCP](./gcp)